Edwards-R/understanding_docs/Next thing/notes.md

 In summary, Sharkey et al. argue that in order to deliver the description of new taxa in a reasonable timeframe, the process of discovery and decription must be sped up.
 Zamani et al. respond that Sharkey's process is inappopriate for multiple reasons, of which the core salient points are the establishment of a 'parallel taxonomic system' and the idea that databasing of results is a significant bottleneck to the process of description.

+## Operations in an Understandings system
+- Very strictly defined operations
+- Create
+- Create (as synonym)
+- Merge
+- Split
+- Compound
+  - Transfer
+- Manual
+  - Be VERY careful
+  - Things can break and go horribly wrong
+  - If things are already broken/horribly wrong, this is still needed to fix things
+- Higher rank changes
+---
+The ways in which an Understanding can be modified are very strictly controlled to ensure the continued operation of the archival aspect of Understandings.
+There are four defined operations:

+- Create
+- Merge
+- Split
+- Compound

+All regular operations of an Understanding system will be one of the above.

 ## How to create an Understandings system
 This section covers how to start and fill out an Understandings system.
 The process is broken down into a number of steps, but please do keep in mind that there is significant potential to encounter 'holes' in taxonomic knowledge.
 When a hole is encountered, the Understandings system encourages the consultation of taxon experts, or the closest possible alternative.
 Understandings provide considerable ability to adjust nomenclature, which means that imperfections in Understandings are not nearly as dangerous as they would be in taxonomy. **Perfection is the enemy of progress**.
 Start in the best place possible, then use the built in abilities of Understandings to refine over time.

+### Define a unique name for the system
+Each Understandings system needs a unique name, in order to aid in comparison between systems.
+It is recommended to keep this name short to aid in comprehension, as when comparing between systems manually this name will prefix every entry.
+As an example, the system in which Understandings were developed has the tag 'BWARS'.

 ### Defining scope
 The first stage in establishing a new Understandings system is to define the geographic and taxonomic scope.
 In general, the idea is Understandings should operate at the largest size possible before becoming unwieldy.
 In practice, the scope depends vastly upon the subject taxa and geographic region of interest.
 A larger taxonomic scope is overall preferable, as it reduces the number of disparate places users need to go in order to find information.
 However, a larger taxonomic scope means a far higher variety of appropriate geographic ranges become appropriate, which weakens the overall system.
 It is recommended to firstly follow any taxonomic of recording present in the target geographic area.
 These divisions will tend to contain the knowledge required to establish an Understanding system, as well as the core target audience of users.